Bharosa

 Bharosa is a 1963 Hindi drama film directed by K. Shankar.
 The music for the film was composed by Ravi.
 Rajendra Krishan penned the lyrics of the songs.
 Woh Dil Kahan Se Laun rendered by Lata Mangeshkar is an all-time favourite song.

 Plot

-Raunaklal is the servant of a rich man Ramdas who suffers from tuberculosis and believes himself to be on the point of death; he gives Raunaklal a large sum of money to look after his little son, Bansi.
+Raunaklal is the servant of a rich man Ramdas who has tuberculosis and believes himself to be on the point of death; he gives Raunaklal a large sum of money to look after his little son, Bansi.
 Raunaklal moves to a village with his wife, son and Bansi where he brings up Bansi as a menial.
 Bansi is simple and good-hearted, while Raunaklal's son Deepak, though sent to the city for education, pursues a rich man's daughter.
 Bansi falls in love with a village belle, Gomti but Raunaklal tries to put obstacles in the way of their marriage.
 However, in due time all ends well.